logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 ##### Partitioning on a feature group level

-**Partitioning on the feature group level** allows Hopsworks and Hudi to push down filters to the filesystem during training dataset or batch data generation.
+**Partitioning on the feature group level** allows Hopsworks and the table format (Hudi or Delta) to push down filters to the filesystem when reading from feature groups.
 In practice that means, less directories need to be listed and less files need to be read, speeding up queries.

 For example, most commonly, filtering is done on the event time column of a feature group when generating training data or batches of data:
 ```python